prohippo/pyelly/README.txt

                       store macro rules as hashable objects
-                      add angle brackets 〈〉 for PyElly delimiting generalized handling for all bracketing in term lookup improve algorithm for range of pattern matching clean up and extend "marking" rules and integration test update documenetation
+                      add angle brackets 〈〉 for PyElly delimiting generalized handling for all bracketing in term lookup improve algorithm for setting range of pattern matching clean up and extend "marking" rules and integration test update documenetation
  1.4.16.1  21oct2017  fix various bugs in dateTransform